zaker1998/ProcessMiningVisualization_SS25_Dussaliyev_/README.md

 This project is at version 0.1.0
 Ready for use.
 Hopefully no severe bugs.

+The Heuristic Miner and Fuzzy Miner algorithms have been implemented.

-# Install virtual environment if already not installed
+# Ensure the virtual environment is installed.
+If it hasn't been already run command:
 ```
 pip install virtualenv
 ```

-# Activate a virtual environment
+# Activate the virtual environment
 Navigate to the main folder check the folder name (in this case venv, second parameter), then run:
 ```
 python -m venv venv